 What are the MIT STEAM Challenges?

-Since 2016, MIT has designed three challenges per year, which have been implemented in Nord Anglia schools.
-The Challenges are in-school cross curricular experiences for Nord Anglia students based on MIT research.
-The MIT Challenges are a unique opportunity aimed to give a taste of MIT to every school, teacher, and student in the Nord Anglia Education family.
+Nord Anglia schools have been participating in three MIT challenges each year since 2016.
+The Challenges are in-school cross-curricular experiences for Nord Anglia students based on MIT research.
+TThe MIT Challenges provide a unique chance for every Nord Anglia Education school, teacher, and student to experience MIT.
 Each MIT Challenge embodies the teaching and learning culture of MIT, is rooted in the research of MIT faculty, and makes that research relevant and accessible to Nord Anglia students.

 This Year’s Theme

-Each of the three “STEAM Superheroes” challenges present the work of an MIT professor and a graduate student researcher as a snapshot of life at MIT.
+The three “STEAM Superheroes” challenges showcase the work of an MIT professor and a graduate student researcher.
 Nord Anglia students then tackle a project of their own, using the professor and their process as inspiration

 The three STEAM Superheroes and their powers are: